iugamarian/links/README.md

 avrdude -c avrusb500 -p atmega32 -U flash:w:$1.hex

-# ...
-Usbasp has failed for me, not working:
+# Usbasp has failed for me, not working, I don't recommend it:

 0. Verify that you have a USBasp V2.0, and that it has a 12MHz crystal and an ATMEGA8 or ATMEGA8A MCU onboard.
 DO NOT CONNECT IT TO THE USB PORT OF YOUR COMPUTER.